pytorch/audio/torchaudio/csrc/ffmpeg/README.md

 ## Learning material

-For understaing the concept of stream processing, some tutorials are useful.
+For understanding the concept of stream processing, some tutorials are useful.

 https://github.com/leandromoreira/ffmpeg-libav-tutorial